Legally reviewed by:

 It’s usually clear which driver is in the wrong for a car accident.
 Speeding, failure to adhere to rules of the road, and driving while intoxicated are all common causes of car accidents, and they usually indicate a clear at-fault party.
 However, when it comes to autonomous, or self-driving, vehicles liability may be a little less clear.

 We’re still years away from fully autonomous cars, but most manufacturers are including self-driving features in the latest models.
-These have been implemented to increase safety, but can still unfortunately result in an accident.
-However, who is at-fault if an accident occurred due to a self-driving car?
+These have been implemented to increase safety but can still, unfortunately, result in an accident.
+However, who is at fault if an accident occurred due to a self-driving car?
+In such cases, the autonomous vehicle manufacturer could be held liable for design flaws or defects in their vehicles.
 If your injuries resulted from a self-driving auto accident, reach out to Setareh Law as soon as possible.
 While you focus on rest and recovery, we will get to work immediately on your case.

 Understanding Self-Driving Cars